AntonSol919/linkspace/lns.md

 - @:me:local

 The top level names :local, :env, and :pub are special.
-The system is mostly working except for quickly resolving them over UDP.
+It is mostly working working, but I plan to build a dedicated exchange method for fast lookup of unknowns (recursive UDP similarly to DNS).
 You can take a look on how it integrates with linkspace in the [guide](./docs/guide/index.html#ABELNS).
 Registrations are open.
 Read this page to find out how.